-All trades, except mutual fund transactions, will have an "Other Fees/Service Charge" annotated on the trade confirmation and this charge is \$7.50 at present.
-This fee is divided as follows: \$3.00 is retained by RBC for processing expenses. \$4.50 is credited to CIGI.
-This fee is paid by the client and results in additional compensation paid to CIGI.
+All trades, except mutual fund transactions, will have an "Other Fees/Service Charge" annotated on the trade confirmation and this charge is \$3 at present and is retained by RBC for processing purposes.
+CIGI has opted to forgo the portion of this payment that had previously been shared with our firm in an effort to reduce costs to clients and conflicts of interest in our business.